How to save money on your translationsTechnical Translation

 We live in a globalised, online world.
 A world in which content is king.
 This online world is ruled by the search engines – Google, Bing and the rest… And if you want to be found online, you need these search engines to list your page.
 How do you do that?
 With relevant content.

 Many of our companies are now truly international in nature.
 Our clients are scattered all over the world and they don’t all speak the same language.
-For German businesses, the majority will probably speak German as their native language, but beyond native Germans, the main language tends to be English.

 If you want to find out more about how much translation costs and what different factors affect the price, take a look at this LEaF blog on the cost of translation: